-Nav is Head of Research at the Centre for Mental Health and Safety in the University.
-He leads the suicide work programme of the National Confidential Inquiry into Suicide and Homicide by People with Mental Illness.
+Nav s Professor of Psychiatry and Population Health at the University and an Honorary Consultant Psychiatrist at the Manchester Mental Health and Social Care Trust.
+He is Head of Research at the Centre for Mental Health and Safety.
+He leads the suicide work programme of the National Confidential Inquiry into Suicide and Safety in Mental Health.

 Nav is a member of the National Suicide Prevention Advisory Group (England) and helps to lead a major NHS England Quality Improvement Initiative focussed on suicide prevention.

 He has held a number of roles for NICE including chairing the development groups for the NICE self-harm guidelines and Quality Standards.
 He was also topic expert for the NICE suicide prevention guideline.
 He is currently Chair of the Guideline Development Group for the NICE depression in adults guideline and Topic Advisor for the new NICE self-harm guideline.